Skip to content

 }

-Note: For more examples on Queries and Mutations you can also visit: Examples or discuss any ideas con our Community
+For more examples on Queries and Mutations you can also visit: Examples

 Throttling & Quotas

-Opening an API to the public means many things can go wrong, some users might abuse it and some will play trial and error.
+Opening an API to the public means many things can go wrong: some users might abuse it, and others may rely on trial and error.
 Given the dynamic nature of GraphQL, users are responsible for making the queries, and intentionally or not they can come up with extremely expensive queries.
 In order to prevent those from happening and affecting the entire performance of the API, some measures have to be taken.
-That’s why we have implemented a rate-limiting based on user quotas.
+That’s why we have implemented rate limiting based on user quotas.

 Given the dynamic nature of GraphQL operations it might be hard to imagine the cost of an operation, so here’s where the analyze parameter available in queries becomes relevant.
 If you send analyze: true the query won’t be executed, but instead, only the complexity will be calculated.
 You can then retrieve the cost of that query by accessing the complexity field from the response.